 Unlike the original releases of "Midnight Cowboy", "Clockwork Orange", or "Beyond the Valley of the Dolls".
 From its initial release "Carnal Knowledge" was MPAA rated "R".
 A major acknowledgement by the Motion Picture Industry of the changes in the country's overall moral values by 1971.
 However, unlike those other motion pictures.
 "Carnal Knowledge" became embroiled in a legal battle that went all the way to the United States Supreme Court.

-The following are two scenes referred too in the Georgia Supreme Court case I am about to describe.
+The following is a scenes referred too in the Georgia Supreme Court case I am about to describe.

 The trouble came on January 13, 1972 when Albany, Georgia police served a search warrant on a local movie theater that was showing "Carnal Knowledge".
 The police seized the motion picture and in March of that year the theater manager, not the owner, a Mr. Jenkins was tried and convicted of the crime of "distributing obscene material".
 An appeal to the Georgia Supreme Court failed and the case reached the U.S. Supreme Court in 1974.